hmoeneclaey/operads/README.md

 ## FibrantUniverse.agda

 Contains the definition of the fibrant structure.
-This is where almost all our postulates are (except strict function extesionnality).
+This is where almost all our postulates are (except strict function extensionnality).

 It contains basic definition of HoTT and